Enalean/tuleap-documentation-en/languages/en/developer-guide/realtime.rst

 If you use the rpm package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use your machine as Node.js server machine or what you want.
+You can use your machine as Node.js server machine (with nodejs and supervisor installed) or what you want.

 Install package on Node.js server machine: